 Describes the activity of the Agent to make explicit the relationship(s) between the Agent and the moving image Item.

 Record one or more Agent activity terms, for example, “preservationist,” “curator,” etc., to express the nature of the Agent’s relationship to the Item.
 Selection should be made from a controlled list of terms.
-A suggested list, which is open and not exhaustive, can be found in Appendix D, Value Lists, Item Agent Activity.
+A suggested list, which is open and not exhaustive, can be found in Appendix D, Value Lists, X.XX Item Agent Activity.

 Choose the single most specific term, if possible.
 If no suggested terms apply, compose a term to describe the relationship between the Agent and the Item.
 If the relationship is ambiguous, use a value to indicate this, for example, “unknown.”
 Optionally, when the role performed by an Agent is probable but not certain, provide the function name followed by a question mark, or by a qualifying note.